floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 The process of identifying modules or microservices for a modular monolith application is similar to the process of identifying them for a microservices architecture @tsechelidis_etal_2023.
 However, the criteria for identifying modules are different, as the modules of a modular monolith application are not deployed as separate microservices.

-In light of the above, we see a clear need for automated tools to aid the modularization of monolith applications, and a gap in the market for automated microservice candidate identification.
+Given the inherent complexity of manual modularization, we see a clear need for the development and improvement of (semi-)automated tools to assist in the modularization of monolith applications.
+In particular, the information present in the codebase of the application is a prime candidate for automatic extraction and decomposition, as it contains valuable information about the structure and dependencies of the application.